 Whether you are interested in eating high quality food, growing plants and raising animals in collaboration with nature, drinking natural wines or savouring and supporting the soil, this course will introduce you to the principles of biodynamic agriculture, which seeks not only to collaborate with and sustain nature but to go beyond that to regenerate both agriculture and ecology.

 We have divided the course into four segments, each with a different perspective on biodynamic agriculture.
-For each week there will be a central seminar which will be live (for those who can join live, recorded for those who cannot), and then there is further reading, videos and discussion forums to encourage further questions and more interaction.
+For each week there is reading to do, a seminar which will be live on Thursday evenings (for those who can join live, recorded for those who cannot), and then there is further reading, videos and discussion forums to encourage further questions and more interaction.

 Week 1 Seminar – Biodynamic Agriculture in Context